macro187/nugit/readme.md

 Description
 ===========

-NuGit is a "package" manager that works with regular Git repositories instead of binary packages.
+NuGit is a software development "package" manager that works with regular Git repositories instead of binary packages.

 NuGit operates according to `.nugit` files placed (usually) in the root directories of Git repositories.
 These files contain lists of other Git repositories required, optionally with particular revisions.
-When run, NuGit recursively fetches and checks out those Git repositories as siblings, thereby restoring all directly and transitively required Git repositories to the specified revisions.
+When run, NuGit recursively fetches and checks out those Git repositories as siblings, thereby restoring all directly and transitively required Git repositories at the required revisions.

-In addition, NuGit provides .NET-specific functionality to add projects from required repositories to Visual Studio solutions so they can be easily used via project references.
-These features allow NuGit serve as a simplified replacement for NuGet, hence the play on its name.
+Although NuGit works with all kinds of Git repositories, it includes .NET-specific functionality for adding projects from required repositories to Visual Studio solutions so they can be easily used via project references.
+This makes it suitable for use as a simplified, source code-based replacement for NuGet, hence the play on its name.

 Usage